Young Mathematicians in C*-Algebras

 You are invited to present a poster during the conference.
 If you wish to do so, please write us a short email.

 We can provide shared rooms at Danhostel Copenhagen City to a large number of the participating students and postdocs.
 The deadline for applying for accommodation has passed and participants receiving accommodation have been contacted.

 We got funding from the NSF to cover travel expenses of students based in the US.
 Please note that this funding is for

 There will be several events during the conference.
-Please let us know during registration whether you wish to participate or not.

 - Reception: On Monday evening there will be a reception with pizza and beer.

 - Conference Dinner: The conference dinner will take place on Tuesday evening.